EnesZhr/EnesZhr/README.md

 ![](https://raw.githubusercontent.com/EnesZhr/EnesZhr/main/pictures/mj.jpg)

-My goal and dream is to be a successful Game Developer.
+My goal and dream is to be a successful Front-End Developer.
 I continue to develop and practice myself.

 ## Tech | Tools | Stats